Language development: Children versus adults

 When children reach about 15–18 months of age, language acquisition flourishes.
 There is a surge in word production resulting from the growth of the cortex.
 Infants begin to learn the words that form a sentence and within the sentence, the word endings can be interpreted.
 Elissa Newport and colleagues (1999) found that humans learn first about the sounds of a language, and then move on to how to speak the language.
 This shows how infants learn the end of a word and know that a new word is being spoken.
 From this step, infants are then able to determine the structure of a language and word.

 It appears that during the early years of language development females exhibit an advantage over males of the same age.
-When infants between the age of 16 to 22 months were observed interacting with their mothers, a female advantage was obvious.
+When infants between the age of 16 and 22 months were observed interacting with their mothers, a female advantage was obvious.
 The females in this age range showed more spontaneous speech production than the males and this finding was not due to mothers speaking more with daughters than sons.
 In addition, boys between 2 and 6 years as a group did not show higher performance in language development over their girl counterparts on experimental assessments.
 In studies using adult populations, 18 and over, it seems that the female advantage may be task dependent.
 Depending on the task provided, a female advantage may or may not be present.
 Similarly, one study found that out of the 5.5% of American children with language impairments, 7.2% are male, and 3.8% are female.
 There are many different suggested explanations for this gender gap in language impairment prevalence.